tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM UrbanCode Deploy Applications

 IBM UrbanCode Deploy is an *Application Deployment Automation* tool that provides facilities for modeling your applications, including its components, run-time environments and automated processes.
-Applications are the central point of focus of IBM UrbanCode Deploy and this plug-in provides steps for interacting with Applications on the Deploy server.
+Applications are the central point of focus of IBM UrbanCode Deploy and this plug-in provides steps for interacting with Applications on the Deploy server.    **Platform Support:**

 ---